 How is your lighting?
 The easiest way to get good lighting is to have your computer face a source of natural light.
 Be sure not to have the sun behind you or it can cause shadows that change throughout the interview and may even block your face.
 Also make sure not to have any lighting in the frame that causes a glare.
 If the background you wish to use for the interview doesn’t have a good source of natural light nearby, there are lights you can buy for your desktop, a tripod next to your desk, or even to clip onto your computer screen.

-Amazon has been a good source of these items with a fairly quick turnaround and there are certainly some inexpensive options.
+Amazon is a good source of these items with a fairly quick turnaround and there are certainly some inexpensive options.

-For the best look on Zoom, you should position your device so that the camera is above you and then angle it down.
+For the best look on Zoom, you should position your device so that the camera is above you.
+Then angle it down.
 This way, you will be more likely to look straight at the interviewer instead of looking down.
 This is easiest to do with a laptop, but can also be accomplished with an iPad or other tablet.
 You will probably need to position your device on some books or a box so that the camera can be raised a bit.